-The following is information about some Rotary related scholarships and activities.
-Be sure to include your Interact participation when applying for these or any other scholarships to help give you a better chance.
+The following is information about some Rotary related and other scholarships and activities.
+Be sure to add your Interact participation when applying for any scholarships to help give you a better chance.

 Loveland Rotary Scholarships

-· Scholarship – Student grade point average, class ranking, and standardized test scores (ACT and SAT) will all be considered when evaluating scholarship.
+- Academic Scholarships – Student grade point average, class ranking, and standardized test scores (ACT and SAT) will all be considered when evaluating these scholarship applicants.
 In addition, the rigor of each students program will have an influence on the final decision for scholarship.
 AP and or IB classes will be considered when evaluating rigor.